-Hundreds of people in Madrid vindicate femininity and masculinity ?as opposed to feminism that pits men and women against each other?
+Hundreds of people in Madrid vindicate femininity and masculinity "in the face of feminism that pits men and women against each other".

-- In the event, which has been convened by the platform ?Women of the World? and has had the support of 51 associations from 21 countries, slogans such as ?woman and man, complement are?, ?femininity, motherhood?, ?mother and father, do not miss? have been chanted.
+– At the event, which was organized by the 'Women of the World" platform and was supported by 51 associations from 21 countries, slogans such as "woman and man, complement are", "femininity, maternity", "mother and father, do not miss" were chanted.

 – Leonor Tamayo: "Today we try to associate men with violence while motherhood is cornered.
 We want to be full women and we need virile and chivalrous men".

-MADRID, 10 MARCH 2019.
-This Sunday morning hundreds of people have gathered for the first time in the center of the capital of Spain for to vindicate femininity and masculinity ?in the face of feminism that pits men and women against each other?
+MADRID, MARCH 10, 2019.
+This Sunday morning hundreds of people have gathered for the first time in the center of the capital of Spain for the first time to to vindicate femininity and masculinity "in the face of feminism that pits men and women against each other".

-Already in the Puerta del Sol, and to the rhythm of epic music, the journalists Javier Villamor and Inmaculada Fernández presented the event, which began with the exhibition of the manifesto ?8M?
-8 Lies + 8 Motives + 8 Measures + 8 Ways that four women have read.
+Already at the Puerta del Sol, and to the rhythm of epic music, the journalists Javier Villamor and Inmaculada Fernández presented the event, which began with the exhibition of the manifesto '8M', i.e. 8 Lies + 8 Motives + 8 Measures + 8 Ways read by four women.

-Among the lies that have been denounced, the following stand out ?that women are always the victims and men are always the violent ones and potential abusers?
+Among the lies that have been denounced, the following stand out "that women are always victims and men are always violent. and potential abusers.

-Among the reasons that have led the organisers to organise the demonstration are that ?women are discriminated against in the world of work because they are mothers, not because they are women?
-It has also demanded the ?repeal of gender laws that do not respect and recognize the feminine identity and the complementarity of the sexes, as well as the ?elimination of quotas and affirmative action.
+Among the reasons that have led the organizers to organize the demonstration are that "women are discriminated against in the labor market because they are mothers, not because they are women".
+It has also required the "repeal of gender laws that do not respect and recognize the female identity and the complementarity of the sexes", as well as the "elimination of quotas and affirmative action.

 Tribute to the men

-For her part, the writer Alicia Rubio, author of the book "Cuando nos prohibieron ser mujeres y os persiguieron por ser hombres" ("When they forbade us to be women and persecuted you for being men"), intervened to affirm that "in Spain women are not in a situation of inferiority or discrimination.
-Moreover, many of us are beginning to feel that it is men who are being discriminated against by the law....
+For her part, the writer Alicia Rubio, author of the book 'Cuando nos prohibieron ser mujeres y os persiguieron por ser hombres' (When they forbade us to be women and persecuted us for being men), stated that "in Spain women are not in a situation of inferiority or discrimination.
+Moreover, many people are beginning to feel that it is men who are being discriminated against by the law."

-The closure Leonor Tamayo was in charge of the demonstration, who assured that she is not a ?feminist? nor ?wants to be one? because ?feminism today means confrontation, struggle, contempt for men.
-And I want a society in which men and women are equal before the law but in which the wonderful differences between the two are recognized and valued....
+The closing Leonor Tamayo, who assured that she is not a "feminist" and does not "want to be one" because she is not a "feminist".
+"Feminism today means confrontation, struggle, contempt for men.
+And I want a society where men and women are equal before the law but where the wonderful differences between the two are recognized and valued."